JBannwarth/vrpn_logger/README.md

 ## Usage

-Simply open the command line and type
+Simply open the command line and type:

 ```
 ./vrpn_logger 192.168.20.4 object_name filename.csv
 ```

+Press the enter key on your keyboard to end data recording.

 ## Dependencies